 3. Responsibilities: Subject to the will of the congregation, the Pastors shall exercise leadership over the spiritual needs of the church.
 In keeping with the principles set forth in Acts 6: 1–6 and 1 Peter 5: 1–4, the Pastors shall devote their time to prayer, the ministry of the Word (by teaching and encouraging sound doctrine), and shepherding God’s flock.
 Pastors shall take particular responsibility to examine and instruct prospective members, examine and recommend all prospective candidates for offices and positions, administrate the employment of all paid staff members, oversee the work of the Deacons and appointed church agents and committees, conduct worship services, administer the ordinances of baptism and communion, equip the membership for the work of the ministry, encourage sound doctrine and practice, admonish and correct error, oversee the process of church discipline, coordinate and promote the ministries of the church, and mobilize the church for world missions.
 As the Pastors make decisions on behalf of the church body, unanimity under the leadership of the Spirit and the Word is preferable.
 The Pastors are further to ensure that all who minister the Word to the congregation, including outside speakers, share our fundamental convictions.
 The Pastors shall meet regularly.

 4. Tenure: Vocational Pastors shall serve on the Pastors Body for an indefinite period of time.
 Lay Pastors shall be elected by the membership of the church to three year terms.
 The terms of the Lay Pastors shall be staggered so that 1/3 of the Lay Pastors are elected each year.
-Once a Lay Pastor has served two consecutive three year terms, he may only be re-elected to the office of Lay Pastor after at least one year of inactivity.
 No Lay Pastor shall hold the office of Deacon during his tenure.

 5. Removal and/or Replacement: A Pastor’s term of office may be terminated by resignation or by dismissal.
 Any two members with reason to believe that a Pastor should be dismissed should express such concern to the Pastors Body and, if necessary, to the congregation.
 Any such action shall be done in accordance with the instructions of our Lord in Matthew 18:15–17 and I Timothy 5:17–21.
 Any of the Pastors may be dismissed by a 2/3 vote of the members at any business meeting of the church, provided that at least 2 weeks written notice of such motion has been provided to the congregation.
 If a vacant Lay Pastor office must be filled mid-term, then the Pastors will locate, interview, and recommend to the congregation a scripturally qualified individual (Article 5, section B, subsection 2) according to the procedures outlined in Article 5, section A. If affirmed by the church, the newly elected Lay Pastor will serve out the unexpired term and shall be eligible for reelection immediately upon completion of the term.